microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-web-api.md

 Take a moment to consider what the code in **OnBehalfOfAuthProvider.cs** does.

 - In the constructor, it initializes a **ConfidentialClientApplication** from the `Microsoft.Identity.Client` package.
 It uses the `WithAuthority(AadAuthorityAudience.AzureAdMyOrg, true)` and `.WithTenantId(tenantId)` functions to restrict the login audience to only the specified Microsoft 365 organization.
-- In the `GetAccessToken` function, it uses the bearer token sent by the test app to the Web API to generate a user assertion.
+- In the `GetAccessToken` function, it uses the bearer token sent by the test app to the Azure Function to generate a user assertion.
 It then uses that user assertion to get a Graph-compatible token using `AcquireTokenOnBehalfOf`.

 ### Implement GetMyNewestMessage function